itsmeEVIL/python/README.md

 # Python
-This is a collection of python programs that i have made while learning it.
+Bunch of Python programs that i have made while learning it.

+## Technology Used
+- Python3